 I am currently teaching two modules: Math225 (Vector Calculus) and Math430 (Variational Calculus).
 I will also offer a couple of undergraduate and MSc projects to interested students.
 More details can be found below.

 Friday: 2pm - 3pm

 I currently offer two official office hours each week where students can drop-by, without an appointment.
-I am also always happy to see students by appointment.
+I am also always happy to see students, by appointment, at any other time.
 If you would like to see me, please click here to book an appointment.

 Variational Calculus and its applications

 In the same way that calculus is concerned with the extremisation of functions, variational calculus deals with the extremisation of functionals, or "functions of functions".
 Variational calculus underpins much of modern mathematical physics and applied mathematics.
 This module provides the fundamental background theory on variational calculus, which is accompanied by a range of physical examples.